Orzelius/talos/website/content/v1.9/reference/cli.md

 ### SEE ALSO

 * [talosctl](#talosctl)	 - A CLI for out-of-band management of Kubernetes nodes created by Talos
-* [talosctl image cache-create](#talosctl-image-cache-create)	 - Create a cache of images in OCI format into a directory
 * [talosctl image default](#talosctl-image-default)	 - List the default images used by Talos
 * [talosctl image list](#talosctl-image-list)	 - List CRI images
 * [talosctl image pull](#talosctl-image-pull)	 - Pull an image into CRI